Updated February 18, 2025

 Instead of relaxing you and making you feel better, alcohol contributes to negative feelings and stress, which can become a difficult cycle to break.
 So, going dry could really help you feel happier, which sounds like a pretty great benefit.

-Common Myth: “A few drinks helps me sleep better.”
+“A few drinks helps me sleep better.”

-It may seem like having a couple drinks before bed helps you sleep better because you fall asleep faster.
+It may seem like having a couple of drinks before bed helps you sleep better because you fall asleep faster.
 But falling asleep is not the whole story of a good sleep.
 Alcohol will affect sleep later in the night as it works its way through the body, particularly impacting REM sleep and increasing sleep disruptions

-Common Myth: “Some alcohol is good for the heart.”
+“Some alcohol is good for the heart.”

 It seems like for years, we’ve heard that moderate drinking has minor benefits for heart health.
 As research piles up, though, it’s looking like that’s not at all the case.
 And, yes, it turns out that that includes red wine.
 Simply put, alcohol has been shown to raise blood pressure and increase your chance of cardiovascular disease.

-More dry days means more healthy days
+More dry days mean more healthy days

 An important note about alcohol disorders